RamiBrown/Movie-Trivia/README.md

 ## Credits

-- **Mentor Support**: Thanks to my mentor for providing guidance and feedback throughout the project.
 - **Community Forums**: Valuable insights were gained from discussions on Stack Overflow and MDN Web Docs.

 ## Future Enhancements